France welcomes PM Modi's call for global conference on terrorism

 Thereafter, 36 Rafale jets will be delivered one by one, he said.

+On the controversy surrounding the Rafale deal, he said, "The French government doesn't care about controversies and we've a roadmap, we just want to deliver .
+It's in the interest of the two countries.
+Rafale is a tool for better sovereignty for India."

+Replying to a query on an attempted break-in at the Indian Air Force's Paris office, which is overseeing the procurement of the 36 Rafale fighter jets for India, last month, he said, " Investigation is going on.
+Indian authorities will be updated when we get new details."

-Lemoyne will Monday meet Union External Affairs Minister S Jaishankar, Urban Development Minister Hardeep Singh Puri and a Confederation of Indian Industry delegation.
+Lemoyne will Monday meet Union External Affairs Minister S Jaishankar, Urban Development Minister Hardeep Singh Puri and a Confederation of Indian Industry delegation before returning to France late night.

+"French President Emmanuel Macron and PM Modi have a strong relationship personally.
+This visit is to prepare for PM Modi's participation at G-7 Summit in August," he said.

 During a speech on his first foreign visit since winning re-election, Modi told Maldivian Parliament in Male Sunday that "terrorism is not just a threat for a country, but to the entire civilisation".